 After Pirates manager Danny Murtaugh rejects the A's offer to deal Roger Maris for shortstop Dick Groat, Pittsburgh obtains Gino Cimoli along with Tom Cheney from the Cardinals for right-hander Ron Kline.
-Maris, who is dealt to the Yankees, will enjoy the first of his two consecutive MVP years in New York, but Groat will play a key role for the World Champion Bucs next season, and he also will be named the most valuable player of his league.
+Maris, who is dealt to the Yankees, will enjoy the first of his two consecutive MVP years in New York, but Groat will play a key role for the World Champion Bucs next season, and he will also be named the most valuable player of his league.

 Cub owner P.K.
 Wrigley announces the club will not have a manager next season, but will instead use a college of coaches.
-The 'faculty' for the upcoming campaign will include El Tappe, Charlie Grimm, Goldie Holt, Bobby Adams, Harry Craft, Verlon Walker, Ripper Collins and Vedie Himsl, with each serving as "head coach" for part of the season.
+The 'faculty' for the upcoming campaign will include El Tappe, Charlie Grimm, Goldie Holt, Bobby Adams, Harry Craft, Verlon Walker, Ripper Collins, and Vedie Himsl, with each serving as "head coach" for part of the season.

 Sports cartoonist Willard Mullin, creator of the lovable caricature known as the 'Brooklyn Bum', dies in Corpus Christi at the age of 76.
 The cartoon featured a low-brow, working class character who would proudly represent the borough of Brooklyn, quickly becoming a favorite of the Dodger fans.

 The Orioles sign Toronto free-agent Roberto Alomar to a three-year $18 million contract.
-The second baseman will be selected as an all star all three seasons he is with the team, and the 27-year old infielder will also win two Gold Gloves and a Silver Slugger award during his stay in Baltimore.
+The second baseman will be selected as an All Star all three seasons he is with the team, and the 27 year-old infielder will also win two Gold Gloves and a Silver Slugger award during his stay in Baltimore.

-Hoping to pick it up where his success started, 41-year old outfielder Tim Raines agrees to a minor league contract with the Expos, the team he broke in with in 1979.
+Hoping to pick it up where his success started, 41 year-old outfielder Tim Raines agrees to a minor league contract with the Expos, the team he broke in with in 1979.
 After retiring in Yankee camp during spring training with a .295 career batting average, he failed to make this year's U.S. Olympic team.

 After declining their club option, the Diamondbacks decide to retain veteran first baseman Mark Grace (.252, 7, 48).
 The lifetime .305 hitter agrees to a one-year deal which includes a club option for the 2004 season.